Update: I’m designing and building my dream desktop publishing app, Desk PM, which has been inspired by many of these writing notebooks!

 2. Action Method

-These notebooks have become more and more prevalent in my back pocket (thanks to a good friend who recommended them) and I really love the style and offerings besides the philosophy about getting things done through “action steps.”
+These notebooks have become more and more prevalent in my back pocket and I really love the style and offerings besides the philosophy about getting things done through “action steps.”

 You can check out the choices here.

 3. Field Notes